The Settings Tab allows to adjust the brightness, contrast, position and size of the picture, plus some other settings.

 for video playback. <Auto> lets the TSPlayer read the aspect

-ratio from the video headers in the file, which works reliably in
+ratio from the video headers, which works reliably in most cases,

 Brightness and Contrast: These sliders can be used to adjust